-- The right to inspect and review the student's education records within forty-five (45) days of the day the school receives a request for access.
+- 1. The right to inspect and review the student's education records within forty-five (45) days of the day the school receives a request for access.
 Parents/Guardians or eligible students should submit to the building principal a written request that identifies the record(s) they wish to inspect.
 The building principal will make arrangements for access and notify the parent/guardian or eligible student of the time and place where the records may be inspected. - 2.
 The right to request the amendment of the student's education records that the parent/guardian or eligible student believes to be inaccurate, misleading, or otherwise in violation of the student's privacy rights.
 Parents/Guardians or eligible students who wish to ask the school to amend a record should submit to the school principal a written request that clearly identifies the record or part of the record they want changed and specify why they feel it should be changed.
-If the school decides not to amend the record as requested by the parent/guardian or eligible student, the school will notify the parent/guardian or eligible student of the decision and advise them of their right to a hearing regarding the hearing procedures will be provided to the parent/guardian or eligible student or eligible student or eligible student of the hearing procedures will be provided to the parent/guardian or eligible student or eligible student or eligible student of the hearing procedures will be provided to the parent/guardian or eligible student.
-Additional information regarding the nearing procedures will be provided to the parent/guardian or eligible student. - The right to privacy of personally identifiable information (PII) in the student's education records, except to the extent that FERPA authorizes disclosure without consent.

-One (1) exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
+If the school decides not to amend the record as requested by the parent/guardian or eligible student, the school will notify the parent/guardian or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
+Additional information regarding the hearing procedures will be provided to the parent/guardian or eligible student when notified of the right to a hearing. - The right to privacy of personally identifiable information (PII) in the student's education records, except to the extent that FERPA authorizes disclosure without consent. - One (1) exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
 A school official is a person employed by the school as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); or a person serving on the School Board.
-A school official may also include a person or company with whom the school has outsourced services or functions it would otherwise use its own employees to perform and who is under the direct control of the school with respect to the use and maintenance of PII from educational records, (such as, but not limited to an attorney, auditor, medical consultant, or therapist, or a cloud based services provider);a parent/guardian or student serving on an official committee, such as a disciplinary or grievance committee; or a parent/guardian, student, or other volunteer assisting another school official in performing his/her tasks.
+A school official may also include a person or company with whom the school has outsourced services or functions it would otherwise use its own employees to perform and who is under the direct control of the school with respect to the use and maintenance of PII from educational records, (such as, but not limited to an attorney, auditor, medical consultant, or therapist, or a cloud based services provider); a parent/guardian or student serving on an official committee, such as a disciplinary or grievance committee; or a parent/guardian, student, or other volunteer assisting another school official in performing his/her tasks.